LaserIPA in Unicode

 Macintosh System Requirements:

-Even applications that claim to be Unicode and OpenType compliant (e.g., QuarkXPress 7.0 or InDesign) may only support a limited range of Unicode characters or a limited set of OpenType features.
+3. bullet Even applications that claim to be Unicode and OpenType compliant (e.g., QuarkXPress 7.0 and newer) may only support a limited range of Unicode characters or a limited set of OpenType features.
 Contact Linguist's Software about compatibility questions and about the availability of a non-Unicode version of this product that works in all applications.

 Cost: US$ 99.95 Order